scikit-activeml/scikit-activeml/docs/target_semantics.rst

    ...
    ValueError:

-The current contract treats a multi-label sample as one complete vector.
-Each row must therefore be wholly observed or wholly missing; mixed rows would imply partial-label training or acquisition, which is not supported.
+The current contract treats the multi-label target of a sample as one complete label vector.
+A row must therefore be either fully observed or fully missing.
+A partially observed row would require partial-label training or acquisition, which is not supported.

 .. doctest::